Xilinx/versal-restart-trd/docs/source/pages/revision.rst

 * Updated for 2021.1

-  * Changed Release format: Source on Github and Binaries on Xilinx.com through zip file.
+  * Changed Release format: Source on Github and Binaries on Xilinx.com through zip file

   * New features: Healthy Boot, Recovery with WDT, CDO Overlay

-  * Improved Jupyter dashboard layout.
+  * Improved Jupyter dashboard layout

-  * RPU now demonstrate all the features like APU.
+  * RPU now demonstrate all the features like APU

-  * Removed unsupported BZip2 design.
+  * Removed unsupported BZip2 design

 **2020.2 v1.2.0**